 - Overgrown lawns

 How Serious Are Chigger Mites?

 In comparison to other parasites, chigger mites are a low-level concern unless you are a hiker or are outdoors for other activities such as hunting and camping.
 These pests only target and feed on humans during their larval stage.
 Chiggers do not remain attached to their host for more than a few days, do not spread diseases, do not infest homes, and do not burrow or bite to consume a blood meal as do ticks and mosquitoes.

 When chigger mites latch onto the skin, it results in an intense rash, which if scratched excessively, can result in infection.
 Larval mites cause these rashes when injecting a skin cell destroying substance that causes irritation, rash, and intense itching.
 Itching caused by chigger bites does not occur until about three or more hours after the bite.

 The symptoms that occur from the feeding activity of chigger mite larvae are generally the most obvious sign of an infestation.
 In addition, the appearance of nymphs and adults in or on the soil and vegetation also can signal the presence of chigger mites.
 However, chigger mites are so small that actually seeing any stage of this mite is difficult.

-The more common locations for chiggers to bite and feed are the legs, head and abdomen.
 For cats, chiggers may be found on the inside of the animal’s ears.
 The reaction of dogs and cats to chiggers range from scratching at the site of infestation to the animal being unaware of the chigger’s presence.
-People do not get chiggers from contact their pets; rather, chiggers on both pets and people almost always mean that both were outside in areas where chiggers were numerous.
+People do not get chiggers from contact their pets.
+Rather, chiggers on both pets and people almost always mean that both were outside in areas where chiggers were numerous.